duyenlan151/react-with-infinite/README.md

 If pre-commit hooks are not working be sure that you have installed husky: `husky install`.

 By default this command should be triggered after yarn/npm deps are installed.

-## Why

-I have created several React apps recently.
-Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.

-So I made this starter template for myself to create apps more easily, along with some good practices that I have learned from making those apps.
-Feel free to tweak it or even maintains your own forks.